What is Dimensional Accounting and How Can It Help You?

 Dimensions_tagging - Micro Accounting

-It’s easiest to think of dimensions as replacing subaccounts in your general ledger.
+It’s easiest to think of accounting dimensions as replacing subaccounts in your general ledger.
 Rather than having segments for “location,” “project,” and “department,” for example, you use dimensions to represent these values.
 What you may not have realized is that you can establish relationships between dimensions to speed and simplify data entry tasks while also improving accuracy.

 With dimensional accounting, you would set up each segment of the items on which you will report in a separate field.
-You can then tag each accounting transaction with the appropriate dimensions.
+You can then tag each accounting transaction with the appropriate dimension values.
 This allows you to maintain each segment separately, thereby limiting the overall maintenance on GL accounts and your chart of accounts remains pure.

 Relationships can be defined as both one-to-many and many-to-one.
 For example, your projects are unique to one location, so you’d establish a one-location-to-many-projects relationship.
 On the other hand, you might have a select list of departments associated with each project, so you’d establish a many-departments-to-one-project relationship.
 Additionally, you can also define one-to-one relationships and many-to-many relationships to accommodate your organizational structure.
+Each business unit can be designated as its own independent dimension for efficient tracking and reporting.

 Dimensions are available with Sage Intacct, which allows you to tag accounting transactions throughout the product to ensure you don’t miss a single detail in your financial reporting.
 You can also identify by GL account when a segment value is required, so your users entering data can’t inadvertently miss tagging a transaction.